 - Each commissioner is also subject to a criminal history clearance by the California Department of Justice and the FBI.

-- Because a portion of the commission's work is conducted electronically, commissioners must have access to a computer and an e-mail address that can be published on the State Bar's website.
+- Because the vast majority of the commission's work is conducted electronically, commissioners must have access to a computer and an email address that can be published on the State Bar's website.

-- Commissioners may not apply for or accept a State of California judicial appointment nor permit his or her name to be submitted for evaluation as a candidate for such an appointment while a member of the commission or until such time thereafter that a majority of the commission consists of members with whom the commission member did not serve (i.e., two to three years after completing service on the commission).
+- Commissioners may not apply for or accept a State of California judicial appointment nor permit his or her name to be submitted for evaluation as a candidate for such an appointment until a majority of the commission consists of members with whom the commission member did not serve (i.e., two to three years after completing service on the commission).

 - Commissioners are appointed by and serve at the will of the Board of Trustees and may be removed with or without good cause.

 - A commissioner may be removed for breach of confidentiality, failure to perform assigned duties, and failure to attend meetings.

 Criteria for Appointment